Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 have been able to sync your data successfully on the Tangerine server, there is no need to proceed with the backup options below.

-***Full tablet backup / Exporting Tangerine data***
+**Full tablet backup / Exporting Tangerine data**

-A more involved backup than the ‘Sync tablets’ option is to backup all of the data stored within your Tangerine application.
-This process can be done either by backing up the entire tablet’s data, or by copying only the Tangerine data file.
-The memory taken up by backing up the entire tablet’s backup will be greater, but the process will be easier to follow than extracting only the Tangerine data file.
+This process can
+be done either by backing up the entire tablet’s data, or by copying only the Tangerine data file.
+The memory taken up by backing up the entire tablet’s backup will be greater, but the process may be easier to follow than extracting only the Tangerine data file.
 For more novice tablet users, backing up the entire tablet may be easier to follow.
 For more advanced users (such as those who may be selected as data